existence is proof

 Very funny and also very wrong.
 First of all, there is the problem of nomenclature.
 Also known as the small bass violin but not to be confused with the viola da gamba.
 A tenor violin can mean many things depending on which century our violinist happens to be living in.

-So a true political survivor then.
+A true political survivor then?
 And I thought you were going to start raving about how once upon a time music had more complexity and middle in it, but along came those Viennese types like Haydn and Mozart and reduced the Teutonic club sandwich to just four parts.
 Nicht wahr?

 Correct.
 Before they started to churn out all those string quartets, the dream meal ticket consisted of five, six or even eight parts.
-In earlier times four parts would have given the impression of a budget burger or even the sponsors demanding a blood sacrifice from their musos.
+In earlier times four parts would have given the impression of a budget burger.

 What happened to the viola while this was going on?
 An identity crisis?
 Dietary concerns?